lawyer | notary public | Worker | founder

 Brief Biography of Ron Franklin

-Ron is a lawyer and oversees the work of Franklin Law, a social justice-oriented, employment law, human rights law, and labour law firm focused on working with, advising, representing, and training employees and other workers.
-He has been a worker all of his life, and this simple truth has shaped his experiences, his world view, the work that he does, the clients that he represents and his decision to follow his heart and open up a law firm committed to fighting injustice at work.
+Ron Franklin is a lawyer and oversees the work of Franklin Law, a social justice-oriented, employment law, human rights law, and labour law firm focused on working with, advising, representing, and training employees and other workers.
+He has been a worker all of his life, and this simple truth has shaped his experiences, his world view, the work that he does, the clients that he represents, and his decision to follow his heart and open up a law firm committed to fighting injustice at work.

 During law school, Ron worked in the Workers’ Rights Division at Parkdale Community Legal Services and in the Legal Services Branch of the Ontario Ministry of Labour.
-In 2006, he articled with Green & Chercover (now Ursel Phillips Fellows Hopkinson LLP) and the Canadian Autoworkers Union.
+In 2006, he articled with Green & Chercover (now Ursel Phillips Fellows Hopkinson LLP) and the Canadian Autoworkers Union (now Unifor).

 In 2007, Ron was called to the Bar and became a lawyer.
 He continued as an Associate at Green & Chercover for a year before he accepted a Staff Lawyer position in the Workers’ Rights Division at Parkdale Community Legal Services.